-Passport renewal process for seafarers is now more convenient for OFWs and Seafarers.
+The passport renewal process for seafarers is now more convenient for OFWs and Seafarers.
 Last August 2017, President Rodrigo Duterte signed into law Republic Act 10928 which provides a 10-year validity of our Philippine passport.
-This move also gives priorities to OFWs and Seamen when applying or renewing their passport.

 This guide is written for seafarers as we have slightly different privileges when it comes to passport renewal.
 So now fellow seamen, here’s how to renew your ticket to the world.